WhiteurstJoshua/ProjectPops/README.md

 # ProjectPops
-this will be a project working with my father to build his consulting company
+## this will be a project working with my father to build his consulting company
+### This will be done in Python Language